Hims Reviews: Are Hims' products and services legit?

 Many men will take oral finasteride alongside topical minoxidil, as a combined approach tends to yield the most impressive results.

 Hims has two big competitors in the hair loss space: Keeps and Roman.
 Keeps offers decidedly similar products, sometimes for a little less money.
-We often steer men looking for topical minoxidil toward Keeps, while Roman is a superior pick for oral finasteride and is the only purveyor of the three to offer oral minoxidil.
+We often steer men looking for topical minoxidil toward Keeps, while Roman is a superior pick for oral finasteride and used to be the only purveyor of the three to offer oral minoxidil.
+But Hims’ recent addition of hair loss chews includes an oral minoxidil option.

 Hims has the best price for topical finasteride of the three; Roman doesn’t carry it, and Keeps’ offer — while less expensive up-front — is more expensive by the end of the first year.
 And these are forever treatments, not cures.
 You have to keep using them for them to keep working.